swiss-seismological-service/hermes/doc/engine.rst

 ---------------------------

 The hazard and risk computation are performed externally by OpenQuake (OQ).
 The modules in the :doc:`modules/core.oq` provide the interface classes to start OQs own engine and to collect the results when the computation is done.
 OpenQuake reads some of its inputs from .xml files.
-The input files generated on the fly by :mod:`core.oq.controller`.
+The input files are generated on the fly by :mod:`core.oq.controller`.

 .. figure:: images/engine_clsd.png
    :align: center

-   Classes controlled by Engine to perform forecasts and hazerd/risk computations.
+   Classes controlled by Engine to perform forecasts and hazard/risk computations.